Class is in Session: Marketing Tips to Increase College Enrollment

 As with any type of promoting, it is almost instinctive to focus on what the brand has to offer over how it may benefit the intended customer.
 College admission recruiters who were mindful enough to reverse this equation and focus primarily on the student witnessed a 50 percent increase in response rates.

 Regardless of how attractive and informative a college’s website might be, there will be a loss of interest if the site has not been adapted for optimization on mobile devices.
 Like many people, high school students are checking for information when they are on the go.
 Should they get the sudden idea to learn about a college possibility while they are in transit—and its website is not mobile-friendly, that college will likely lose the interest of these students.
 Taking the need for mobile one step further…

 The power—and demand—for digital and voice search capability

 The preferred methods of how students search and find information have extended beyond email to include conducting a basic search—via online and voice.
 Approximately 81 percent of high school students who want to learn about a college will go to Google first, which means that investing in paid search is worth the price to appear near the top of the page results.
-And strengthen this opportunity for increased awareness, colleges should look into being “voice search-friendly,” as this technology is used by 44 percent of students on a monthly basis.
+And to strengthen this opportunity for increased awareness, colleges should look into being “voice search-friendly,” as this technology is used by 44 percent of students on a monthly basis.

 Search message service (SMS)—better known as texting

-Prospective students use a variety of advanced technologies—mobile, search, and voice search—to research and communicate with colleges they are considering attending.
+Prospective students use a variety of advanced technologies—mobile, search, and voice search—to research and communicate with colleges they are considering.
 Search message service (SMS)—a.k.a. texting—is emerging as a popular choice among these students.
 When conducting research for a client in higher education, the EGC Group discovered that 71 percent of college-bound students wanted to communicate via text—and the schools they were considering were not doing this.
-EGC then layered in an SMS campaign which created a better connection with students and the higher education client.
+EGC then layered in an SMS campaign, which created a better connection with students and the higher education client.

 So, knowledge is indeed power.